-- A. During seeding/pool play this rule may be invoked voluntarily by the managers of both teams in a game with a 10-run differential in favor of the visiting team at the start of the "open inning."
-The visiting team must be ahead by ten or more runs at the beginning of the open inning.
+The flip-flop rule will be invoked in any game when there is a 10-run differential in favor of the visiting team at the start of the "open inning."
 If the visiting team is ahead by ten or more runs, the home team will remain at bat and start a new at-bats (beginning their seventh or last inning at-bats), meaning all runners then on base will return to the dugout.
 It will be an open inning.
 If the home team fails to tie or go ahead of the visiting team, the game ends and the visiting team wins.
-If the home team ties or goes ahead, the visiting team takes its turn at bat. - B. For bracket play, including championship game(s), the "flip-flop" rule is mandatory in the circumstance of a 10-run differential in favor of the visiting team at the start of the "open inning", or at the start of the 7th inning of a championship game.
+If the home team ties or goes ahead, the visiting team takes its turn at bat.